Elliott Bay Connections

 Elliott Bay Connections Project Construction

 The Elliott Bay Connections (EBC) project is building a new pedestrian and bicycle greenway trail on the east side of Alaskan Way and restoring and revitalizing Myrtle Edwards and Centennial Parks.
-Construction on the greenway trail is scheduled to begin in February 2025, with construction in Myrtle Edwards and Centennial Parks beginning in early March 2025.
-Construction is expected to be complete before Seattle hosts the FIFA Men’s World Cup in June 2026.
+Construction on the greenway trail began in February 2025, and improvements to Myrtle Edwards and Centennial Park began in March 2025.
+The project is expected to be complete before Seattle hosts the FIFA World Cup™ in June 2026.

 For the latest EBC construction update, go here.
 For monthly EBC construction update emails, sign up here.